 North Dakota is named after the Dakota Indian Tribes who were the early inhabitants of the region.
 Dakota is most often referred to mean “friends” or “allies.”
 It is home to the International Peace Garden that straddles the border between the United States and Manitoba, Canada.
 North Dakota covers 68,976 square miles, with a 2014 estimated population of 739,482 people - 375,742 living in rural North Dakota (USDA-ERS).
 Bismarck, the capital, is located in the south-central region of the state.
 The state’s largest cities are Bismarck, Fargo, Grand Forks and Minot.
 According to the U.S. Census Bureau, 89.6% of the state’s population is white, 5.4% is American Indian & Alaska Native, and 2.9% is of Hispanic/Latino origin (2013).

-There are 54 certified hospitals in North Dakota (ND Department of Health, 2013).
-The state has 36 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 52 Rural Health Clinics in North Dakota (ND Department of Health, 2013) and 4 Federally Qualified Health Centers provide services at 17 sites in the state (Kaiser, 2011).
-Most North Dakotans have some form of health insurance coverage, although 11.0% of its residents lack health insurance (Kaiser, 2011).
+There are 55 certified hospitals in North Dakota (Kaiser, 2013).
+The state has 36 hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 54 Rural Health Clinics in North Dakota (CMS, 2015) and 4 Federally Qualified Health Centers provide services at 16 sites in the state (NACHC, 2013).

 There are more organizations related to North Dakota in the organizations section.